 "When All the World is Full of Snow"

 (Poem of the Month due Thursday, January 31st.)

 We are learning about similes and figurative language in English class.

 We will work to identify singular, plural, possessive, plural possessive, and proper nouns.
 In addition, we are learning the correct use of adverbs, articles, interjections, and introductory phrases within our writing.

-Final Test: Friday, February 16th
+Final Test: Friday, January 18th

-No packet this week, lucky kiddos!
+No spelling packet this week, lucky kids!

 A spelling list and vocabulary packet will be sent home with your child every Monday.
 We will not have spelling the first week of school.
 The spelling/vocabulary packet is due on or before Friday.
 On Wednesday, the class will take a pretest and it will be graded and sent home on Wednesday.
 If your child misses no words on the pretest, they do not need to take the final test on Friday.